-If you’re like most Australians, you have at least one credit card and one debit card in your wallet.
+If you’re like most Australians, you have at least one credit card and one debit card in your wallet or on your smartphone.

-They may look alike – pieces of plastic with 16 numbers across them, an expiration date and a PIN code; but that’s where the similarity ends.
+They may look alike – pieces of plastic with 16 numbers across them, expiration date, and a PIN code; but that’s where the similarity ends.

 So how do you know which to choose when you need to swipe or tap the plastic?

-In essence debit cards allow you to spend your money that you’ve previously deposited with the card provider.
+In essence, debit cards allow you to spend the money that you’ve previously deposited with the card provider.

 Credit cards allow you to borrow money (they’re really a loan) up to a certain limit from the card issuer to purchase items or withdraw cash.

 This loan is interest-free if the monthly credit card bill is paid on time.

 Instead of being connected to your bank account, a credit card is connected to the bank or financial institution that issued the card, so when you use a credit card, the issuer pays the merchant and you go into debt to the card issuer.

 Let’s look a some of the reasons why it makes sense to use one type of card over the other:

 They’re really a loan with your credit limit set by the card issuer, that you're expected to pay back in full unless you want to be charged interest.